elerac/polanalyser/polanalyser/io/README.md

 }
 ```

 To read and write the images and properties, Polanalyser offers `pa.imwriteMultiple` and `pa.imreadMultiple` functions. `pa.imreafdMultiple` reads the images and properties from a single folder and returns the images and properties as numpy arrays and a dictionary, respectively in Structure of Arrays (SoA) format.
-Both functions are run in parallel enabling fast read and write access.
+The order of the images is sorted by the file name. `pa.imwriteMultiple` writes the images and properties to a single folder.
+The images and properties are stored in the same order as the input.
+Both functions are run in parallel, enabling fast read and write access.
 Here's an example of how to use these functions:

 ```python
 import polanalyser as pa